FAITH NO MORE

 Now I'm not saying that I'm Faith No More's number one fan, but I think I am at least in the top ten.
 Through the years, I have had Facebook conversations with producer Matt Wallace and former guitarist Dean Menta (whose interview will follow this article) and a phone call with Chuck Mosley, which was out this world for me.
 I can honestly say that Faith No More have been my favorite band the first 30 years of my life.
 As I get ready to enter the next 30 years, there's no reason why that will seemingly ever change.

-See interview with former FNM guitarist Dean Menta and an article about FNM's Angel Dust
+See interview with former FNM guitarist Dean Menta, an article about FNM's Angel Dust and a tribute to FNM singer Chuck Mosley

 |MAIN PAGE||ARTICLES||STAFF/FAVORITE MUSIC||LINKS|